mk7652/cse15l-lab-reports/labreport2.md

 - `handleRequest(http://localhost:7823/add-message?s=See%20you%20later!)`

 This methods works specifically as follows:
 1. The user compiles and runs the code by calling `main("7823")`.
-This results in a link being created using the method `Integer.parseInt("7823")` to create an integer out of the port number String argument followed by `start(7823, new Handler())` which the user can visit.
+This results in a link being created using the method `Integer.parseInt("7823")` to create an integer out of the port number string argument followed by `start(7823, new Handler())`.
 2. Then the method `handleRequest(http://localhost:7823/add-message?s=See%20you%20later!)` takes in the url as an argument.
-Afterwhich the following occurs:
+Afterwhich, the following occurs:
 - `url.getPath.contains("/add-message")` is present so `String[] param = url.getQuery().split("=")` is called which splits the string into two and creates a new string array.
 Then, `System.out.println("Added " + "See you later!" + " to your messages!")` and `System.out.println("See you later!")` is printed into the terminal and `String.format("Added %s to your messages!", "See you later!")` is returned which is displayed on the web page.
 Also, the feild variable `message` is updated by adding `"\n" + "See you later!"`

 A field whose value is changed is `message` as `"\n" + "See you later!"` is added to it.
-Below is another two screenshots of my website when the path contains `add-message`:
+Below is another two screenshots of my website when the path contains `add-message`.

 ![Image](CSE15L_LabReport2_ScreenShotWebsite2.1.png)

 ![Image](CSE15L_LabReport2_ScreenShotWebsite2.2.png)